Culture of Jember: Patrol

-Patrol is one of the traditional music arts that became famous and spread in East Java, especially at Jember.
+Patrol is one of the traditional music arts that became famous and spread in East Java, especially in Jember.
 Patrol uses a simple musical instrument, that is the kentongan.
-Patrol uses various sizes of kentongan and it is sounded regularly to produce a beautiful and pleasant tone to be heard.
+Patrol uses various sizes of kentongan and it is sounded regularly to produce a beautiful and pleasant tone.
 Besides using the kentongan, the player may be accompanied by the seruling.
-(It is what makes the difference between Patrol Music with Tongtong Music from Madura which uses saronen as wind instruments.)
+This is what differentiates Patrol Music with Tongtong Music from Madura which uses saronen as wind instruments.

-Patrol started from Jember people's habits in the past when they liked to keep pigeons.
+Patrol started from Jember people's habits in the past when many liked to keep pigeons.
 From that habit, some people became accustomed to percussion musical instruments.
-At first, it was only used for a method to call pigeons.
+At first, it was only used as a method to call pigeons.
 When people who kept pigeons increased, these percussion musical instruments developed into a distinct rhythm.
 As time went by, Patrol developed to become a folk music and became a communication device.
 Then, Patrol also developed as the music of the plantation guards.
 Patrol developed further during the holy month of Ramadan to awaken the citizens at meal time (sahur), because the majority of citizens of Jember are Muslims.

 Patrol is usually played in groups with various sizes of kentongan.
-Each size has a different tone, so the arrangement of each tone is very necessary in this Patrol Music. kentongan instruments are usually made of bamboo and wood.
+Each size has a different tone, so the arrangement of each tone is very important in Patrol Music. kentongan instruments are usually made of bamboo and wood.
 The ones which are made of bamboo are usually smaller in size and have a squeaky sound.
 When it made of wood, it should be bigger, the voice is deep, and loud as well.
 The patrol music performance needs both bamboo and wooden kentongan in various sizes to make a typical harmony of patrol.